fujiblaze/weather-app/README.md

 ## 🌐 API

-This app uses a weather API (e.g., OpenWeatherMap or similar) to fetch current weather data.
+This app uses a weather API (OpenWeatherMap) to fetch current weather data.
 Make sure to add your API key in a `.env` file:

 ```env
 VITE_WEATHER_API_KEY=your_api_key_here